 CAN MY DOG OVERDOSE ON CBD?

-CBD is not psychoactive, so it won’t cause a high.
-High doses can be associated with side effects (upset stomach, liver effects).
+CBD is not psychoactive, so it won’t cause the grogginess or “brain fog” that marijuana can induce.
+Though, high doses can be associated with side effects like an upset stomach.
 It is always advisable, therefore, to give a dog small amounts of CBD first and then monitor the effects before increasing the dosage.

 POTENTIAL SIDE EFFECTS OF GIVING CBD TO MY DOG?

-There have been very few studies performed in dogs.
-At appropriate doses, the potential side effects of CBD for dogs (and for humans) are considered relatively minor and are listed below:
+At appropriate doses, the potential side effects of CBD for dogs (and humans) are considered relatively minor and are listed below:

 Research has shown that CBD can affect the production of saliva.
 There have been reports of people experiencing a dry mouth after taking CBD.
 The side effect of CBD for dogs in this respect would manifest itself as an increase in thirst.